Little Broken

 Instructions

 1. Heat a large dutch oven over medium heat.
 Add bacon and cook until bacon renders its fat and begins to brown, about 3-4 minutes.
-(See Note)

 2. Add the onion, zucchini, yellow squash, both bell peppers, and garlic; cook until the vegetables begin to soften, about 8-10 minutes.

-3. Next, add the diced tomatoes, tomato sauce, chicken stock, both beans, jalapeno, chili powder, and cumin.
+3. Next, add the diced tomatoes, tomato sauce, chicken stock, beans, jalapeno, chili powder, and cumin.
 Season with salt and pepper, to taste.
 Cover and bring the chili to a simmer.
 Reduce heat to low and simmer, covered, for 30 minutes, or until the vegetables are tender.

 4. Stir in cilantro and taste for salt and pepper before serving.
 Just like with any other chili, this one tastes the best the longer it sits.
 So if possible let the chili stand for 15-20 minutes before serving.
 It tastes even better the next day!